chees/escaperoom/README.md

 TODO
-- make firebase listen on all urls to make /game work directly
 - run in fullscreen
-- prevent pull to refresh?
 - show all the words of the wordsearch somewhere
 - Use webvr api to get more than 20 deviceorientation events per second
 - Allow dragging for the Wordsearch